moodle/devdocs/general/development/process/peer-review/index.md

 For manual testing check that:

-- The manual testing instructures:
+- The manual testing instructions:
   - Are in the [correct format](./testing/guide).
   - Are clear.
   - Are concise.